egberts/bash-ini-file/README.md

 # bash-ini-file
-Extract keyvalues from section/keyword from INI-format (v1.4) file in bash
+Extract keyvalues from section/keyword from [INI-format (v1.4)](https://cloanto.com/specs/ini/#escapesequences) file in bash.

-You got an INI file, I've got the bash script to get your settings.
+You got an INI file, I've got the bash script to get your settings from.

 Works with: